-Your IPC project for this half term – a creative task I hope you’ll accept – involves you: creating a musical instrument.
-The instrument can be created using junk or various materials you may have at home.
-The project needs to be finished and brought into school by Wednesday 22th November 2017 so you can present it to the class and tell us all about it.
+Your IPC project for this half term will be to show off your artistic skills.
+You need to choose any famous artist and research their artwork, followed by re-creating their artwork on a canvas.
+The project needs to be finished and brought into school by Monday 5th February 2018 so you can present it to the class and tell us all about it.

 Websites you may find useful:

 By the end of year 6, children will structure their own investigations and solve a wide variety of increasingly complex problems.
 They will independently develop their own lines of enquiry and be expected to prove their solutions in a variety of ways including algebra, negative proof (use a counter example to prove the rule) and be able to communicate their results using accurate mathematical language.
 Children will demonstrate secure knowledge and confidence to talk in depth about mathematical concepts and explain their solutions, decisions and reasoning.